-Mr Tats was born in 1972.
-Mr Tats holds a Masters' degree in economic science from the Tallinn Technical University awarded to him in 2003.
-He is currently working as a member of the management board of Ambient Sound Investments OÜ, he served as the undersecretary of the Ministry of Finance.
-In addition to his position as a member of the Supervisory Board of the Issuer, and a member of the management board of Ambient Sound Investments OÜ, he is a member of the supervisory boards of AS Ecomet Invest and OÜ Eesti Killustik and a member of management board of Ammende Hotell OÜ, ASI Venture Holdings OÜ, InkspinSix OÜ, Balti Karjäärid OÜ and MTÜ Plate torn.
+Mr. Tats was born in 1972.
+Mr Tats holds a masters' degree in economic science from the Tallinn Technical University awarded to him in 2003.
+He is currently a member of the management board of Ambient Sound Investments OÜ.
+Before assuming his current position in Ambient Sound Investments OÜ, he served as the undersecretary of the Ministry of Finance.
+In addition to his position as a member of the Supervisory Board of the Issuer, and a member of the management board of Ambient Sound Investments OÜ, he is a member of the supervisory board of OÜ Eesti Killustik and a member of management boards of Ammende Hotell OÜ, ASI Venture Holdings OÜ, InkspinSix OÜ, Balti Karjäärid OÜ and MTÜ Plate torn.
 Additionally, he is a management board member of other companies established for the management of investments of the aforementioned companies.
 Previously he has acted as a member of the supervisory board of AS Redgate Capital, EfTEN Kinnisvarafond AS, a member of the management board of OÜ TrinTau, InkSpinFour OÜ and Perila Perjatsi Põllud ja Metsad.